Washington, D.C., Admission Act

 The Washington, D.C., Admission Act, often referred to simply as the D.C.
 Admission Act, is a bill introduced during the 116th United States Congress.
-The bill would grant Washington, D.C., admission into the Union as a state (which would also make it the country's first and only city-state).
+The bill would grant the District of Columbia admission into the Union as a state.
 The bill was originally introduced in the 116th Congress on January 3, 2019, and was reintroduced on January 4, 2021, and January 9, 2023, in the and es.
 The United States House of Representatives passed it on April 22, 2021.

 Background

-The Constitution of the United States was drafted to provide for a federal capital district that was not part of any state.
+The Constitution of the United States was drafted to provide for a federal district that was not part of any state.
 The new capital was to be no more than 100 sqmi in area and under the exclusive control of the Congress.
 In 1790, the Congress passed the Residence Act, which legislated the foundation of a new, permanent national capital, to be located along the banks of the Potomac River, using land ceded to the federal government by Maryland and Virginia.
 The District was designed as a square diamond, each side 10 mi long, with 65 percent of the District's territory on the northeast bank of the Potomac River and 35 percent on the southwest bank.
 The District included the pre-existing county and city of Alexandria, as well as the new County of Washington, which included the new City of Washington and the pre-existing town of Georgetown, Maryland.
 The District was named "Columbia" after a poetic name for the United States.

 In 1801, Congress passed the District of Columbia Organic Act, which formally placed the Government of the District of Columbia under the control of the Congress.
 The Act meant that citizens living in the District were no longer residents of Maryland or Virginia and, as a consequence, no longer had representation in the Congress.

 The incorporation of Alexandria County into the District caused serious economic injury to that community, so it was retroceded to Virginia in 1846.
 (The county was reorganized into the Independent City of Alexandria and the adjacent County of Arlington.)
 This reduced the district to its current size of 68 sqmi.
 The same act that retroceded Alexandria to Virginia also amalgamated the municipalities within Washington County to the City of Washington; which was simultaneously consolidated with the County of Washington and the District itself.